zzonyo/trust-docs-test/source/index.html.md

 - It is suggested to subscribe both WebSocket topic `orders.$symbol.update` and `account.update#${mode}`.
 The former one tells the order status update and arrives earlier than the latter one, and the latter one confirms the final asset balance.
 - It is suggested not to subscribe WebSocket topic `accounts`, which is replaced by `accounts.update#${mode}`, and will be retired later.

+# API Explorer

+[API Explorer](https://open.huobigroup.com) allows user to invoke and observe each API request and response without writing any program.
+The UI is designed as the same as document, which has input parameters and response description, user can use it easily without any additional user guide.

+This Explorer encapsulates a shared API Key, and will show the signature calcuation steps and request parameters when it invokes API.
+If you encounter signature problem, you can copy the API Key and timestamp to your program and compare with the result in Explorer.

 # Frequently Asked Questions

 This section lists the  frequently asked questions regardless the specific API, such as network, signature or common errors.